 Visiting Ghent?
 Of course we will make it as safe as possible for you!
 In the interest of public health, certain measures apply in Belgium (and sometimes specifically in Ghent).
-Please read this page before you come on over and be especially welcome in our city!
-Our accommodation, restaurants and cafés do everything in their power to ensure that you have a wonderful time in our city in the safest possible conditions.
+Please read this page before you start your trip, but most of all, be very welcome in our city!

-What do you need to know before your arrival?
+What do you need to know before you come to Ghent?

 Which hygiene measures are currently at hand?

 - Hygiene measures are essential (washing hands; sneezing or coughing in the elbow).

 - Keep sufficient distance from each other (minimum 1.5 m).

 - Events, festivals, meetings are allowed (subject to conditions)